Bergman-Einstein metrics on two-dimensional Stein spaces

 \begin{conjecture}[\cite{HuangXiaoUniformization2020}] Let $\Omega$ be a normal Stein space with a compact, smooth, strongly pseudoconvex boundary.
 Then the Bergman metric on the regular part of $\Omega$ is K\"ahler-Einstein if and only if $\Omega$ is biholomorphic to the unit ball in a complex Euclidean space. \end{conjecture}

-In this paper, we prove the following algebraic version of Cheng's Conjecture for normal Stein spaces in dimension two: \begin{theorem} Let $\Omega$ be a two dimensional Stein space with isolated normal singularities and a compact smooth boundary $\partial \Omega$.
+In this paper, we prove the following algebraic version of Cheng's Conjecture for normal Stein spaces in dimension two: \begin{theorem} Let $\Omega$ be a two dimensional Stein space with isolated normal singularities and a compact, smooth, strongly pseudoconvex boundary $\partial \Omega$.
 Assume that $\partial \Omega$ is CR equivalent to an algebraic CR manifold in a complex Euclidean space.
-The Bergman metric on the regular part of the Stein space $\Omega$ is K\"ahler-Einstein if and only if $\Omega$ is biholomorphic to $\mathbb{B}^2$. \end{theorem} An algebraic approximation theorem by Lempert from \cite{LempertAlgApproxAnalGeo1995} states that a relatively compact domain in a reduced Stein space with only isolated singularities is biholomorphic to a domain in an affine algebraic variety.
-Thus the last theorem above gets reformulated as: \begin{theorem} Let $G$ be a relatively compact domain in a 2-dimensional affine algebraic variety $V$ such that $G$ has algebraic boundary.
-Assume that $V$ has at most isolated normal singularities in $G$.
-Then the Bergman metric on the regular part of $G$ is K\"ahler-Einstein if and only if $G$ is biholomorphic to $\mathbb{B}^2$. \end{theorem}
+The Bergman metric on the regular part of the Stein space $\Omega$ is K\"ahler-Einstein if and only if $\Omega$ is biholomorphic to $\mathbb{B}^2$. \end{theorem}

 In Corollary 4.1 of \cite{huang2020bergmaneinstein}, Huang and Li showed that it suffices to consider $\Omega$ in Theorem \ref{thm:Chengalgdim2} to be a ball quotient $\mathbb{B}^n/\Gamma$ where $n\ge2$, and $\Gamma\subset Aut(\mathbb{B}^n)$ is finite and fixed point free.